SHREYA1131/Expense-Tracker/readme.md

  - The landing page and each subsequent route features a modern UI designed through `CSS/SCSS and JS`.
  - Exploits `AXIOS API` supported through MongoDB Atlas, managed by `NodeJS`.
  - The website is integrated with `ExpressJS` as its templating engine, providing the users with multiple routes to Frequency, Type, Analytic View etc.
- - Enabled comparision between various income and expenses using chart and line analysis.
+ - Has the feature of chart and line analysis for income/expenses.
  - Facilitates the user to view their expenses/income categorywise for any time interval.

 </br>